Cleaning Challenges in Aged Care Facilities

 Yet for commercial cleaners, aged care facilities aren’t just another office in a different shaped building.
-There are a number of things which make the cleaning of aged care facilities truly unique.
+There are a number of things that make the cleaning of aged care facilities truly unique.

-Aged Care is one of relatively few industries which not only favours, but actually requires, all cleaning work to happen during daylight hours.
+Aged Care is one of the relatively few industries that not only favours but actually requires, all cleaning work to happen during daylight hours.
 While this may constitute atypical working hours for the average cleaner, the real challenge is created by the people present while the cleaning occurs.

-The other critical aspect of cleaning during the day which can’t be overstated, is the extent to which cleaners become part of the facility’s day-to-day world.
+The other critical aspect of cleaning during the day which can’t be overstated is the extent to which cleaners become part of the facility’s day-to-day world.
 Residents will see their cleaner as often as they do many of the nurses or other aged care staff.
-In effect this means the cleaner’s demeanour and ability to suitably interact with these residents and their visitors will ultimately contribute to feeling and culture of the facility in much the same as if they were involved in the direction provision of care.
+In effect, this means the cleaner’s demeanour and ability to suitably interact with these residents and their visitors will ultimately contribute to the feeling and culture of the facility in much the same as if they were involved in the direct provision of care.

 Cleaners working in an aged care environment also need to intelligently exercise tact and discretion out of respect for residents’ privacy, know when to alert others of a need for medical assistance, and be mindful to keep the things they encounter within the facility confidential.